Use a Technical Debt Budget

 PMs should adapt to engineering process, not vice versa

 As a Product person, I intentionally try to be very flexible about engineering process.
-There are usually 5x-10x more engineers than PMs, so necessarily that process should be optimized for making engineers happy and productive.
+There are usually 5x-10x more engineers than PMs, so our process should be optimized for making the larger group (engineers!) happy and productive.
 PMs should defer to engineering leaders on decisions like:

 Whether to use sprints/kanban/etc.